PerceivingSystems/bedlam2_render/unreal/import/README.md

 ## Hair
 + [import_abc_groom.py](groom/import_abc_groom.py)
   + Batch import Alembic .abc groom files into Unreal Engine
-  + Not needed if you use the BE_UASP_Hair starter pack
+  + Not needed if you use the hair assets from the Unreal Assets Starter Pack which contains all 40 released grooms used for BEDLAM2 dataset rendering
   + See file header for plugin requirements
   + Source data: BEDLAM2 hair grooms in Alembic `abc` format
     + BEDLAM2 website>Downloads>Hair>Grooms in abc format